matuzo/matuzoat/src/blog/the-dark-side-of-the-grid-part-2.md

   This is part 2 of 3 in a series of articles about CSS Grid layout and accessibility.
 teaser: >-
-  CSS Grid layout is powerful and flexible, it's great for our development experience, but it may come at the cost of user experience and accessibility if we don’t use it responsibly.
+  CSS Grid layout is powerful and flexible.
+It's great for our development experience, but it may come at the cost of user experience and accessibility if we don’t use it responsibly.

-  This series of articles will give you an overview of potential implementation pitfalls, or in other words, the dark side of the grid.
+  This series of articles will give you an overview of potential implementation pitfalls; or, in other words, the dark side of the grid.
 tags:
   - css
   - grid